delta-kids/delta_kids_project/README.md

 ## What it is

-A website created for Delta Kids, a non-profit organization.
-Created over a three day period, the Delta Kids resource provides information for new parents, and children aged 0-12 in Delta, BC.
+A website created for Delta Kids, a non-profit organization that provides information for new parents, and children aged 0-12 in Delta, BC.

 ## Technologies